Type checks and casts

 varlocal variables - if the variable is not modified between the check and the usage, is not captured in a lambda that modifies it, and is not a local delegated property.

 varproperties - never, because the variable can be modified at any time by other code.

 "Unsafe" cast operator

 Usually, the cast operator throws an exception if the cast isn't possible.
-Thus, it's called unsafe.
+And so, it's called unsafe.
 The unsafe cast in Kotlin is done by the infix operator

 null cannot be cast to

 y is null, the code above throws an exception.
-To make such code correct for null values, use the nullable type on the right hand side of the cast:
+To make code like this correct for null values, use the nullable type on the right-hand side of the cast:

 "Safe" (nullable) cast operator